Hotel & Resort Management

-Technology: Our program utilizes the most advanced industry computer software, including the Logistix property management system.
-You will also work with desktop publishing packages to produce menus and industry-related flyers and make use of the Internet to correspond with other hotel students and with companies throughout the world.
+Technology: The Hotel and Resort Management program utilizes the most advanced industry computer software, including the Logistix property management system.
+You will work with desktop publishing packages to produce menus and industry-related flyers all while making use of the internet to correspond with other hotel students and with companies throughout the world.

 Program Learning Outcomes

 Upon completion of this degree program, students will be able to demonstrate:

 - The ability to recognize service moments of truth, develop customer service strategies, and provide exceptional, individualized, quality guest service.

 - The ability to apply accepted mathematical formulas in the areas of front office operations, revenue management, restaurant applications, and housekeeping operations to the managerial decision-making process.

 - Knowledge of the importance of implementing and maintaining professional industry service standards as they relate to overall organizational success.

 - Knowledge of the guest cycle as it relates to the actions performed by front office at a hotel.